micnncim/conference-proposals/draft/2019-10-07-golangconf.md

 In this section, I'll introduce why we work with the microservice architecture, and why we adopt Go for microservices.

+- Monolith vs Microservice: Pros and Cons
+- Go loves microservices.
+Why?

 ### 3. Go with gRPC (10min)

-In this section, I'll explain the difference of REST and gRPC.
+In this section, I'll introduce how Go and gRPC works in microservices.

+- The difference of REST and gRPC
-Which/How should we develop?
+- Which/How should we develop?
+- Commonize the same process in gRPC
-And I'll introduce the best practices, tips and tricks from my experiences.
+- The best practices, tips and tricks

 ### 4. Monorepo with microservices (15min)